bonfus/muesr/docs/LiFePO4.rst

 Programmatic magnetic order definition
 ---------------------------------------

-As already mentioned above, it's also possible to scepcify a magnetic order programmatically.
+As already mentioned above, it's also possible to specify a magnetic order programmatically.
 This can be done with the help of the methods :py:attr:`~muesr.core.sample.Sample.new_mm`, :py:attr:`~muesr.core.magmodel.MM.k` and :py:attr:`~muesr.core.magmodel.MM.fc`.